 Determining the right category for certain products, especially new ones, can be a bit tricky.
 For instance, it may be difficult to classify an Internet-based grocery ordering and delivery (store-to-home) service.
 It may require registering in several classes including transportation and storage (Class 39), advertising and business (Class 35), International Classes meats and processed foods (Class 29), and electrical and scientific apparatus (Class 9).

 If you need help with USPTO trademark categories, you can post your job on the UpCounsel marketplace.
 UpCounsel accepts only the top five percent of lawyers on its site.
-Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including work with or on behalf of companies like Stripe, Google, and Twilio.
+Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including work with or on behalf of companies like Menlo Ventures, Google, and Airbnb.